brson/wasm-opt-rs/notes.md

 both C++-idiomatic in a way C++ developers would be happy using and fully bindable wich `cxx`.
-These shims add a small maintenance burden, but I think it's a fine tradeoff to have the conveniences of `cxx`.
+These shims add a small maintenance burden, but I think it's a fine tradeoff for the conveniences of `cxx`.

-The next few sections will describe some of the problems we ran into binding binaryen APIs, and our solutions.